classicvalues/com.unity.cv.datasetvisualizer/README.md

 ## Installation

 We recommend using a virtual enviornment to install and run the app.
-One such environment is Conda.
+One way to achieve this is using Conda.

 **Step 1:** Create a virtual environment (skip to step 2 if you are setting up a virtual environment using other methods)